Hei kanohi mataara, hei ringa whiti

 Kassie Hartendorp is a community activist based in Te Whanganui-a-Tara (Wellington).
 Descending from Ngāti Raukawa, England, Ireland and Scotland, she has a background in LGBTIQ+ communities, youth work and the union movement.
 She is a Community Organiser for partner organisation ActionStation, which is an independent, crowdfunded, community campaigning organisation.

 Kate is a Pākehā New Zealander.
-She was born in Zimbabwe (post-independence) and moved as a child to Te Tairāwhiti where she was raised and nurtured by loving hands of the people of Ngāti Porou.
+She was born in Zimbabwe (post-independence) and moved as a child to Te Tairāwhiti where she was raised and nurtured by the people of Ngāti Porou.
 Kate now lives in Te Tai Tokerau and works for Northland's Public Health Unit.
 She is completing a Masters in Public Health focusing on “peace, justice and equity as prerequisites to health” as stated in the WHO Ottawa Charter for Health Promotion.